 ADD

 5.A113b The frequency band 24.25-27.5 GHz is identified for use by administrations wishing to implement the terrestrial component of International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
-[Resolutions [A113-IMT 26 GHZ] (WRC-19) and 750 (Rev.WRC-19) apply.][Resolution [A113-IMT 26 GHZ] (WRC-19) applies.][Resolution 750 (Rev.WRC-19) applies.]
+Resolution 750 (Rev.WRC-19) shall be applied from [YYYY] in the case of countries where IMT systems are introduced before WRC-19, as appropriate.
 (WRC-19)

+[Korea’s view: Resolution 750 (Rev.WRC-19) does not need to be applied to all administrations, which not or will not introduce EESS passive in 23.6-24 GHz band.
+In addition, mobile services including IMT-2020 using the 24.25-27.5 GHz band or portions thereof might be implemented before WRC-19 in some countries.
+Therefore, effective date to apply the Resolution 750 (Rev.WRC-19) should be taken into account at WRC-19.]

 For Method A2, Alternatives 1 and 2, Condition A2a, Options 1, and for Alternative 1, Condition A2g, Options 1 and 2